wyhong3103/spovizfy/README.md

 # Spovizfy

-This web app is my Hackerspace's Hackathon project to visualize data from Spotify.
+This is my Hackerspace's Hackathon project.
+It visualizes data from Spotify.

 # Live Demo